Who we are

 Adriana is also part of the Legal Talk Network, where she hosts a popular legal podcast called New Solo.
 When she’s not podcasting or tech-whispering, she helps the American Bar Association, and other bar associations, through speaking and consulting.
 Her #1 mission is to help lawyers upgrade their law practices in the smoothest and least stressful manner.

-She agrees that “social media” is an annoying word, but is quick to point out that strategic use of social media can help lawyers attract better clients, ones that they can work well with, and who value their services.
+She agrees that “social media” is an annoying word, but emphasizes that strategic use of social media helps lawyers attract better clients.

-Happy lawyers with good clients who appreciate their diligent work…, who can be annoyed with that?
+Clients who appreciate your diligent work, and are easy to work with…, who can be annoyed with that?